Heimbach: History

+The heavy rain and flooding in July 2021 caused property damage throughout the town area.

 Geography

 The landscape of Heimbach and its town districts is characterized by the valley of the Roer, the Rour Reservoirs Rursee and the Heimbacher Stausee, tributary streams of the Rour, f.e. the "Heimbach" and the "Fischbach", the Rotbach-tributary Vlattener Bach, with its floodplains, hills of the Eifel like the Kermeter, the Sonnenberg, the "Meuchelberg".
 Parts of it belong to the Eifel National Park.

 Main town Heimbach and Hasenfeld form a common settlement area between the Heimbacher Stausee, the Kermeter, the valleys of the Heimbach and the Hilbach, and the Sonnenberg.
-The villages of Hausen and Blens ale located in the Roer valley below main town Heimbach.
+The villages of Hausen and Blens are located in the Roer valley below main town Heimbach.
 The villages of Hergarten and Vlatten are located in the valley of the Vlattener Bach, about 4 km east of main town Heimbach.
 The village of Düttling ist located 1 km south of Hergarten, above the Vlattener Bach.

 Heimbach has been recognized as a climatic health resort (Luftkurort) since 1974.